Lifting images of standard representations of symmetric groups: Lifting to

 \subsection{The possible images of $G$ modulo $8$}

-The following theorem provides us with the full story modulo $8$ and, along with the cardinality result in Corollary \ref{cor contains tilde N}, proves all of Theorem \ref{thm main}(b) except for the assertion that $G$ contains $\Gamma(8) \lhd \Sp(V)$ (which we show in the next section).
+The following theorem provides us with the full story modulo $8$; along with the cardinality result in Corollary \ref{cor contains tilde N}, it implies all of Theorem \ref{thm main}(b) except for the assertion that $G$ contains $\Gamma(8) \lhd \Sp(V)$ (which we show in the next section).

 \begin{thm} Fix any vector $\mathbf{c} \in \ff_2^{2g}$.
 For each $\mathbf{d} = (d_2, ... , d_{2g + 1}) \in \ff_2^{2g}$, let $\varphi_{\mathbf{c}, \mathbf{d}} : \mathfrak{S}_{2g + 1} \to M^{(4)}$ be the map defined by assigning $\varphi_{\mathbf{c}, \mathbf{d}}((1, j)) = d_jv_{\{1, j\}} + g\sum_{2 \leq k \leq 2g + 1} v_{1, k}$ and determining $\varphi_{\mathbf{c}, \mathbf{d}}(\sigma)$ for $\sigma \in \mathfrak{S}_{2g + 1} \smallsetminus \{(1, j)\}_{2 \leq j \leq 2g + 1}$ as in the second statement of Lemma \ref{lemma quasi-cocycle2 mod 8} with respect to $\mathbf{c}$ (by that lemma, this map is a well-defined level-$8$ quasi-cocycle of type $\mathbf{c}$).
 Then every level-$8$ quasi-cocycle $\varphi : \mathfrak{S}_{2g + 1} \to M^{(4)}$ of type $\mathbf{c}$ is equal to $\varphi_{\mathbf{c}, \mathbf{d}}$ for some $\mathbf{d} \in \ff_2^{2g}$.